Kuwait Job Search

 Online job search resources are expanding quickly, thanks to mass CV distribution services, online recruitment databases and opportunities to email job search applications.
 The Internet is now the best place to access employment information.

-You should complement online job search by methods that are more traditional because jobs in Kuwait are advertised in different ways and some jobs are not advertised in traditional forms at all.
-More than half of all Kuwait jobs are not advertised at all and are filled through referrals, networking, friends, relatives and colleagues.
+You should complement online job search by methods that are more traditional because work in Kuwait are advertised in different ways and some jobs are not advertised in traditional forms at all.
+More than half of all jobs in Kuwait are not advertised at all and are filled through referrals, networking, friends, relatives and colleagues.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

 The job search process usually works this way: